The latest press releases and news from Purposeful Group.

 Tech Startup Academy run workshops for accelerators and entrepreneurs

 Kay Kukoyi, author, software delivery specialist, and the founder of Purposeful Products says: “Our offering is focused on the education of tech startup founders, and it is both inclusive and accessible.
 Our clients represent a wide range of ethnicities, and their ages range from late teens, to early 50s.
-We want this trend to continue, with people from all walks of life attending our workshops, joining the programme and gaining qualifications, and accessing our mentoring and consulting services.”
+We want this trend to continue, with people from all walks of life attending our workshops, joining the programme, accessing our mentoring and consulting services and achieving a diploma in addition to this if they would like to do so.”

 The company is on a mission to help new tech founders get from “idea to product launch” the SMART way, ensuring that ambitious entrepreneurs are clued up about what they need to know, and do at each stage of the process as they bring their ideas to life.
 The emphasis is on increasing entrepreneurs’ chances of success, and helping them to avoid pitfalls, delays, and wasted time, money and energy – common pain points experienced by newcomers to the tech industry.
 The business is led by Kay Kukoyi, a software delivery specialist with more than a decade of experience in tech, and taking multiple multi-million-pound software projects from concept to launch for corporates.
 Kukoyi is the author of 5 books for SMEs and entrepreneurs, including the international Amazon bestseller, “Don't Hire a Software Developer Until You Read this Book.”